Hathras gangrape case: Family wants Supreme Court-led judicial inquiry, says Priyanka Gandhi

 Live updates

 9.06 am: Amit Malviya, who heads the BJP’s information technology unit, could be in trouble for tweeting a video of the Hathras gangrape complainant.
 The chief of the National Commission for Women tells The Sunday Express that if he did share a video revealing her identity, and “if she is a rape victim”, it is illegal.
-Under the Indian Penal Code, it is illegal to reveal the identity of a victim of sexual assault.
+Under Section 228A of the Indian Penal Code, it is illegal to reveal the identity of a victim of sexual assault.

-Uttar Pradesh State Commission for Women Vimla Batham also tells The Sunday Express that if the video Malviya shared revealed the woman’s identity, it was “definitely objectionable”.
+Uttar Pradesh State Commission for Women chief Vimla Batham also tells The Sunday Express that if the video Malviya shared revealed the woman’s identity, it was “definitely objectionable”.
 Batham adds that the commission will take cognisance and serve Malviya a notice if this is true.

 8.45 am: A medico-legal report from the hospital where the complainant was admitted refutes the state police’s claim that she was not raped.